aria-ml/dataeval/docs/source/notebooks/tt_identify_bias.md

 model on this dataset has the potential to learn shortcuts and underperform on operational data if the biases are not representative of biases in the operational dataset.

-The metadata categories identified by the `Balance`, `Diversity` and `Parity` evaluators contain issues such as imbalanced classes and imbalanced parameters per class.
+The metadata categories identified by the `Balance` and `Diversity` evaluators contain issues such as imbalanced classes and imbalanced parameters per class.
 DataEval isn't able to tell you exactly why they are imbalanced, but it highlights the categories that you need to check.

 As you can see, the DataEval methods are here to help you gain a deep understanding of your dataset and all of its strengths and limitations.
 It is designed to help you create representative and reliable datasets.